apache/camel-website/content/blog/2020/06/camel34-whatsnew/index.md

 This release supports Spring Boot 2.3.

-Only two new components was added to this release:
+This release also adds two new components:

 - AWS2 Athena
 - RestEasy